stackbit/stackbit-theme-libris/content/docs/getting-started/quick-start.md

 ---
 title: Quick Start
 nav_order: 2
-template: docs_single
+template: docs
 ---

 <div class="note">
   <strong>Note:</strong>
   This is the demo content for demonstration purpose only.
 The primary function of this content is to show you what this theme can do.
-There is a more detailed explanation in the <a href="/getting-started/quick-start.html">Getting Started</a> section.
+There is a more detailed explanation in the <strong>Getting Started</strong> section.
 </div>

 ## Callouts